martinmcconnell/fyp-doc/notes.md

 Author self-archiving: Finally, authors can also self-archive their articles, which means making a copy of the published article available on their personal or institutional website or in a repository.
 This can help to increase the visibility and accessibility of the research.

+### A Modern approach

-Each of these methods, while applicable and reasonable to bring attention to each problem don't fully realise the fundamental issue of the monolithic journal structure and how Blockchain technology, smart contracts, and decentralization could potentially be used to address some of the problems that exist in the academic publishing process.
+Each of these methods, while applicable and reasonable to bring attention to each problem don't fully realise the fundamental issue of the monolithic journal structure and how Blockchain technology, smart contracts, and decentralisation could potentially be used to address some of the problems that exist in the academic publishing process.

+Originally coined by Nick Szabo, "Smart Contracts" are electronic agreements that are immutable and transparent, and deployed on a decentralised blockchain.
+Meaning they cannot be altered, automatically execute everyone can analyse them. the terms of the agreement.
+By utilising the trust that smart contracts provide it will enable researchers to contribute, publish and peer-review articles removing the ability for manipulation and bias towards results, by moving the actions of reviewers and researchers to a proof-of-work model on a blockchain.
+Benefits of this is there will be no need for a subscription/fee based model for accessing research as the researchers themselves will own the rights to their own work by staking them on the blockchain and also researchers and Academics will be able to earn passive income off the favourable and positive contributions to the emerging consensus.

+Currently, the peer-review process is controlled by publishers.
+If this process were to be decentralised, it would be fascinating to see the outcome.

-Peer review: Blockchain technology could be used to create a decentralised peer review system that is more transparent and less vulnerable to bias.
+- Peer review: Blockchain technology could be used to create a decentralised peer review system that is more transparent and less vulnerable to bias.
 Smart contracts could be used to automate the review process and ensure that reviewers are fairly compensated for their work.

-Article publishing: Smart contracts could be used to automate the article publishing process, enabling articles to be published and disseminated more quickly and efficiently.
+- Article publishing: Smart contracts could be used to automate the article publishing process, enabling articles to be published and disseminated more quickly and efficiently.
 Blockchain technology could be used to create a secure, tamper-proof record of the published articles, helping to ensure the integrity and authenticity of the research.

-Access to published articles: Decentralisation could be used to create a more equitable and accessible system for accessing published articles.
-For example, a decentralised platform could be used to allow researchers and students to access articles in exchange for a small fee or using a cryptocurrency.
+- Access to published articles: Decentralisation could be used to create a more equitable and accessible system for accessing published articles.
+For example, a decentralised platform could be used to allow researchers and students to access articles in such a way that the library of journals could be stored in a graph that could never be taken down as long as nodes exist to host the material in a bitTorrent-like fashion.
+This would ensure the science becoming a public good rather than limiting access behind paywalls.

-Data sharing: Blockchain technology could be used to create a secure and transparent system for sharing research data, helping to ensure that data is properly cited and credit is given to the appropriate parties.
+- Data sharing: Blockchain technology could be used to create a secure and transparent system for sharing research data, helping to ensure that data is properly cited and credit is given to the appropriate parties.

-Predatory journals: Decentralization and smart contracts could be used to create a more transparent and accountable system for identifying and combating predatory journals, which are journals that publish low-quality or fraudulent research in exchange for a fee.
+- Predatory journals: Decentralization and smart contracts could be used to create a more transparent and accountable system for identifying and combating predatory journals, which are journals that publish low-quality or fraudulent research in exchange for a fee.

 ## Goals and Requirements